iTwin/itwinjs-core/test-apps/display-performance-test-app/src/frontend/README.md

 * +genM - generate mask (i.e. edgeMask view flag was set to 1)
 * +useM - use mask (i.e. edgeMask view flag was set to 2)

-The 'Disabled Exts' column contains a string representation of the WebGL extensions that have been disabled.
+The 'Render Options' column contains a string representation of the render options that have been set.
 This string representation may consist of any or all of the following:
 * -drawBuf      - WEBGL_draw_buffers has been disabled, so the fragment shader will not be able to write to several textures
 * -unsignedInt  - OES_element_index_uint has been disabled, so gl.UNSIGNED_INT will not be supported for WebGLRenderingContext.drawElements()
 * -texFloat     - OES_texture_float has been disabled, so floating-point pixel types for textures will not be exposed